 Gods!
 Why was life so damn difficult?

-He wondered if perhaps he should send a letter saying he could not attend the wedding with some excuse about problems within his country, but he quickly dismissed the thought.
+He wondered if perhaps he should send a letter to Sokka saying he could not attend the wedding with some excuse about problems within his country, but he quickly dismissed the thought.
 He was no coward and he promised Sokka and Suki he would be there when they took their vows.

 "Katara?" he called again, this time shaking her arm gently.